 allow weights for both types of dogs, the size of the bite of the dog.

+You need to participate in and obtain wonderful additional bonuses around darmowe gry bingo here.
+Will not miss out to become more rich.
 Clarification was made for the allowable color of dogs, fault for the muzzle

 being full continues black mask, any eye color other than brown is a cosmetic